Learning how to write a sermon outline will empower you to preach better sermons.

 There are a few techniques you can use to spice up your sermons and make them better.

-Use One-Liner Takeaways – A simple one liner that sums up the main idea of your message for that week can be very powerful. the single idea that if people in your church remembered nothing else, they need to just remember this one point.
+A simple one liner that sums up the main idea of your message for that week can be very powerful.
+It’s the one single idea that if people in your church remembered nothing else, they need to just remember this one point.

 The easier it is to remember, the better.
 Memorable is portable; if people can remember it, they can take your preaching with them for the rest of the week.